ZwingliCaleb/Nike-Clone/README.md

 ## Credits

-Special thanks to jsmastery and @adrianhajdin for the inspiration and guidance provided in building this project.
+Special thanks to jsmastery and @adrianhajdin - JS Mastery for the inspiration and guidance provided in building this project.